 In this document, the proposed project is being evaluated as an EA for Federal Highway Administration (FHWA) approval in light of the proposed implementation of tolling along the SH 121 mainlanes currently under construction and the possible incorporation of Federal funds to this state funded project.
 This EA has been prepared in accordance with FHWA Texas Division Office policy memorandum, Policy for Planning, Environment and Project Development for Toll Roads (September 29, 2003).

-The proposed facility design remains as a widening project to a six lane controlled access facility with three lane frontage roads.
-The frontage roads would remain as a non-toll alternative to the proposed toll facility.
-No additional right-of-way (ROW) or design changes are required to implement the proposed project.
+SH 121 is currently under construction as a six-lane controlled access facility with threelane frontage roads.
+Although the mainlanes of SH 121 are proposed for tolling, the frontage roads would remain as a non-toll alternative to the proposed toll facility.
+No additional right-ofway (ROW) or design changes are required to implement the proposed project.
 The project schematic and conceptual toll plan are available for inspection at the TxDOT Dallas District office.